hille721/solvatum/README.md

     $ pip install solvatum-1.0.tar.gz

-# Usage of the database interface:
+# Usage of the database interface

+## Filtering & Properties

 Open a Python prompt and type in:

 ```python